5 things to know about Medigap plan options:

-- There are 10 different Medigap plans in most states.
+- There are several Medigap plans in most states.
 Each plan is named with a different letter.

 - Medigap plan types with the same letter provide the exact same basic benefits, no matter which company you buy from.
 Plans with different letters provide different benefits.

 - Two popular plans (Plan F and Plan C) are not available to Medicare beneficiaries who became eligible on or after January 1, 20020.

 - Premiums vary between different plan options and insurance carriers.

 - Massachusetts, Minnesota, and Wisconsin have different options.

 Each Medigap plan option is named with a letter.
 Click on one of the following buttons to learn more about that specific Medigap plan option.

 You can also continue reading for more information about all 10 plans.

 If you want to compare all plan options at once, you can request a free plan comparison online today.

 Medigap plans help cover some of the out-of-pocket expenses that Original Medicare (Part A and Part B) doesn't cover.